MarioniLab/geneBasisR/README.md

 Requirements for scRNA-seq data format:

-a) SingleCellExperiment object, containing assay 'logcounts'.
+a.
+SingleCellExperiment object, containing assay 'logcounts'.
 Henceforth this SingleCellExperiment object will be referred to as sce.

-b) Rownames of sce correspond to unique gene identifiers.
+b.
+Rownames of sce correspond to unique gene identifiers.

-c) If colData(sce) contains field 'cell', this field should correspond to unique identifiers of cell entries (if not, we use colnames(sce) for cell IDs instead).
+c.
+If colData(sce) contains field 'cell', this field should correspond to unique identifiers of cell entries (if not, we use colnames(sce) for cell IDs instead).

 Few notes: